PhuCG/step_records/step_counter_prd.md

 **Last Updated:** October 9, 2025

 ### Purpose
-Develop a proof-of-concept mobile application that counts user steps continuously, even when the app is closed or killed, and logs all activity data locally for analysis.
+Develop a proof-of-concept mobile application that counts user steps continuously when the app is in foreground or background, and logs all activity data locally for analysis.
+The app uses foreground service to maintain step counting even when the main app is not visible, but may stop when the app is force-killed by the user.

 ---